MSL - Military Science Leadership

 MSL 205 American Military History: 3 Credits (3 Lec)

 (F, Sp) The study of the evolution of the American Military, with concentration on the evolution of the American military within the context of national historical development, specifically with regard to industrialization, national security, and the United States' evolving international role and policies.
-Study of significant battles throughout our history of warfare which includes a field trip to a historical battleground.
+Study of significant battles throughout our history of warfare which includes either an in-person or virtual battlefield tour.

 MSL 291 Special Topics: 1-4 Credits ()